Vegetarian's Japan Guide

 Mii no Meitei’s Garden Features

 Like many Japanese gardens, Mii no Meitei has a Hōra-ishi stone (蓬莱石) representing Mt.
-Horai, where the immortal immortal lives.
+Horai, where the immortal lives.
 Two small islands in the shape of a turtle and a crane are in the pond.

 Behind Turtle Island, the large rock covered by moss close to the shore is the Hōrai-ishi stone.
 The smaller stones in the water represent the boats used to get to Mt.
 Hōrai at night.
 They are thus called Yodomari-ishi (夜泊石).

 Small black stones are used to create a long straight path.
-Their black color makes the path looks like a water stream, enabling the garden’s water feature to continue into the dry garden close to Ōtsu Painting Museum (大津絵美術館).
+Their black color makes the path look like a water stream, enabling the garden’s water feature to continue into the dry garden close to Ōtsu Painting Museum (大津絵美術館).

 Mii no Meisui Spring (三井の名水)

 In the dry garden surrounded by Enman-in’s buildings, there is a traditional-style spring water fountain.
-Apparently this water was used for Emperor Tenji (天智天皇), Emperor Tenmu (天武天皇), and Empress Jitō’s (持統天皇) first bath.
-The water is said to be able to bring good luck that leads to longevity.
-So don’t forget to fill your water bottle with it!
-You won’t be charged!
+Apparently, this water was used for Emperor Tenji (天智天皇), Emperor Tenmu (天武天皇), and Empress Jitō’s (持統天皇) first bath.

 Ōtsu Painting Museum (大津絵美術館)

-Ōtsu-e or Ōtsu Painting was a folk art that was started by anonymous artists in the Edo period.
+Ōtsu-e or Ōtsu Painting was a folk art that anonymous artists started in the Edo period.
 Many of the paintings have satirical or moral meanings.
-The paintings were sold to tourists who passed through the post towns on the official road, Tōkaidō (東海道) in Ōtsu.
+The paintings were sold to tourists who passed through the post towns in Ōtsu on the official road, Tōkaidō (東海道).
 It was essentially pop art at the time.
-The topics of the painting can range from animals to Deities.
-With the increased number of topics in the paintings and the traffic through the Tōkaidō, the popularity of Ōtsu-e peaked towards the end of the Edo period.

 To preserve this part of the history, Enman-in renovated a part of the monk’s living quarters (庫裏) into a museum.
 If you are interested in pop culture a couple of centuries ago, you are welcome to stop by!